 The Problem: Old-school workforces enjoyed unified communication because they all worked in the same building, which was strung for landline phones and faxes.
 A distributed workforce lacks this infrastructure, leaving individual connections to local and even personal preferences.
 This in turn can create a less-than-professional appearance for people calling in, and make simple transfers or conference calls a challenge.

-The Fix: Virtual phone systems are the most elegant solutions for this challenge.
+The Fix: Cloud phone systems are the most elegant solutions for this challenge.
 Much like DaaS does with computing resources, a virtual phone system places phone infrastructure on a server and routes calls to designated numbers.
 The phone tree and voicemail options can make a one-person shop seem like a Fortune 500 corporation, and the system supports hold, transfer and conferencing between phones regardless of physical location.

 Lack of Face Time